High-Protein Loaded Baked Sweet Potato (Breakfast)

 Instructions

-Preheat your oven to 400°F and line a baking sheet with parchment paper.
-Place sweet potatoes flesh-side-down on the baking sheet and bake for 30-40 minutes or until fork tender.
+• Oven Method: Preheat the oven to 400°F and line a baking sheet with parchment paper.
+Place the sweet potato halves cut-side down and bake for 30 to 40 minutes, until a fork slides easily through the center.

-• Place one sweet potato half on a plate and fluff the center with a fork.
-Add a pinch of salt and 2 tablespoons of greek yogurt, 1 scrambled egg, a big scoop of turkey sausage, 1-2 ounces shredded cheese, and diced green onion.
-Serve warm and dig in!
+• Place one sweet potato half on a plate and gently fluff the center with a fork.
+Add 2 tablespoons plain Greek yogurt, 1 scrambled egg, about 1/4 cup cooked turkey sausage, 1 to 2 ounces shredded cheddar cheese, and 1 to 2 tablespoons sliced green onion.
+Serve warm.

 Video